AdobeDocs/commerce-operations.en/help/install/prerequisites/web-server/apache.md

 1. Continue with the next section.

-   {:.bs-callout-info}
+   >[!NOTE]
+   >
-   Even if Apache 2.4 is provided by default with CentOS, see the following section to configure it.
+   >Even if Apache 2.4 is provided by default with CentOS, see the following section to configure it.

 ### Enable rewrites and .htaccess for CentOS